This factsheet is for women who have fibroids, or who would like information about them.

 Myomectomy is usually only offered to women who would like the option to become pregnant in the future.
 As your womb isn't removed there is a chance that more fibroids will grow in the future, so you may need to have further treatment.

-This is a major operation to remove your entire womb, usually via a 'bikini-line' cut in your abdomen or, if the fibroids aren't too large, through your vagina.
+This is a major operation to remove your entire womb.
+Usually your surgeon will remove your womb via a 'bikini-line' cut in your abdomen or, if the fibroids aren't too large, through your vagina.
 It's not possible to get pregnant after a hysterectomy.

 Produced by Krysta Munford, Bupa Health Information Team, August 2012.